Kamal Adwan: Death

 According to Israeli sources, Adwan was directly involved in the Black September Organization.
-After obtaining approval from Israeli Prime Minister Golda Meir, Mossad began a covert mission called Operation Wrath of God in response to the 1972 Munich massacre.
+After obtaining approval from Israeli Prime Minister Golda Meir, Mossad began a covert assassinations campaign.
 During the operation, several Palestinian militants were killed.

-The operation in which Kamal was killed was code-named Operation Spring of Youth.
+Kamal was killed 10 April 1973 in the 1973 Israeli raid on Lebanon.

 In an analysis extrapolated from an interview with a Mossad agent involved in Operation Spring of Youth, and contrary to the Israeli claim that the "Verdun operation" came after the kidnapping and killing of Israeli athletes in Munich, Operation Wrath of God was planned months ahead of the Olympic games crisis, and was not a related to a Black September.
 In his book, The Israeli Secret Services, Ami Pedahzur claims that Adwan seemed to have little or no connection to the Munich hostage crisis, suggesting Mossad's non-involvement in his death.
 According to Mohammad Odeh Dawood (AKA Abu Dawood), who published his book, From Jerusalem to Munich, Adwan claimed he and two other leaders were masterminds of the Munich hostage crisis.

 Kamal was killed in his flat in Beirut, in front of his wife, by Israeli commandos on 10 April 1973 as part of Operation Spring of Youth.
-Both Kamal Nasser, a charismatic poet and writer, and Mohammad Abu-Youssef al Najjar, a lawyer by profession, were killed in the same attack.
+Both Kamal Nasser, a poet and writer, and Mohammad Abu-Youssef al Najjar, a lawyer by profession, were killed in the same attack.
 His killing came nine months after the murders of Ghassan Kanafani, a Palestinian novelist and a member of FPLP, and his 17-year-old niece, Lamees.
-An innocent 79 year old Italian woman, living in the same building was also killed, as well as several Lebanese policemen.
+A 79 year old Italian woman, living in the same building was also killed, as well as several Lebanese policemen.
 Two of the attackers were killed by Palestinian defenders during their withdrawal.
+The funeral of Adwan, Nasser and Al Najjar was attended by nearly half a million people most which were Lebanese.

 Ehud Barak, who was elected prime minister of Israel in the late nineties, was among the commanders of the raid.

-The killing of the three Palestinian leaders opened nearly twenty years of a tit for tat battle between the PLO and the Mossad all over the world.

 Legacy

 Half a million mourners attended the funeral of Kamal Adwan and his comrades in Beirut.
 Despite over 40 years having elapsed since his death, Adwan is still remembered by Palestinians as a hero who dedicated his life to the Palestinian cause.
-A hospital in Gaza is named after him.
-As a key political figure, his name is frequently mentioned in political literature related to the Palestinian struggle in the period between 1956 and 1973.
+As a key political figure, his name is frequently mentioned in Palestinian political literature in the period between 1956 and 1973.
+Kamal Adwan Hospital in Gaza is named after him.

+The Jerusalem Post has attributed Fatah attacks in Nahariya and the Carmel Market to Adwan.